sqlxpert/stay-stopped-aws-rds-aurora/README.md

 possible to stop an RDS or Aurora database longer than 7 days.
 After AWS starts your database on the 7th day, this tool automatically stops it again.

-Stay-Stopped is for databases you use sporadically:
+Use cases:

 - testing
 - development
 - infrequent reference
-- retired, but kept just in case
 - vacation or leave beyond one week
+- retired databases kept just in case

 If it would cost too much to keep a database running but take too long to re-create it, this tool might save you money, time, or both.
 AWS does not